bytegroup/Flokq-home-assignment/README.md

 - Error handling (e.g., 400/401/500 responses)
 - Use .env for sensitive data (DB credentials, JWT secret)
 - Database migrations or schema setup script

+For extra credit:

+- Implement a search API (with pagination and filtering).
+- Add image upload (e.g., Cloudinary or local storage).
+- Add Dockerfile for both frontend and backend.
+- Implement incremental static regeneration (ISR) for Next.js.